Our lovely list of all the best things to do in MalagaSave this post and enjoy Malaga to the fullest

 Just go there, introduce yourself and where you’re coming from and we’ll start a civil conversation.
 Show me your views and arguments, pro or against this.
 I’m all ears (eyes in this case, but you get the point).
 The space is yours.

 But back to the wine talk, shall we?

 Bodega El Pimpi is one of the best places to try the Sweet Wine produced in Málaga.
-The wine is made of Moscatel grapes and the local wine production dates back to when the Romans where there.
+The wine is made of Moscatel grapes and the local wine production dates back to when the Romans were there.
 The sweet and strong Malaga wine represents this city’s soul.
 And even tho I’m not a fan of sweet wine, this one is good.
-It is more to the Port wine family, so that’s why I liked.
+It is more to the Port wine family, so that’s why I liked it.
 Maybe you’ll love it, maybe you’ll hate it.
 But the truth is that after the 2nd or the 3rd one, you’ll be ordering the next all by yourself.

 Bodega El Pimpi

 2000 years ago, 1000 years ago, and now at the same time

 Right outside El Pimpi, you can see the Roman Theater and the Alcabaza.
 And by ‘right outside’, I mean you can see it from the tables outside while you drink your wine, ok?

 The Roman Theater is from around 2000 years ago, the Alcabaza is from about 1000 years ago, and the place where you stand in the present.
 It is super magic this feeling of travelling back in time.